cyberbotics/webots-doc/darwin-op/introduction.md

 Korean robot manufacturer) in collaboration with the University of Pennsylvania.

-The DARwIn-OP is mainly used by universities and research centers for educational and research purpose.
+The DARwIn-OP is mainly used by universities and research centers for educational and research purposes.
 It has a total of 20 degrees of freedoms:

 - 2 in the head.
 - 3 in each arm.